stakeconomy/solanamonitoring/README.md

 # Solana Validator Monitoring Tool

 Complete Solana Validator Monitoring solution to be used with Telegraf / Grafana / InfluxDB.
+*This post is Part 1 of a 3-part series about monitoring your Solana Validator.

 The solution consist of a standard telegraf installation and one bash script "monitor.sh" that will get all server performance and validator performance metrics every 30 seconds and send all the metrics to a local or remote influx database server.